nguyensjsu/fa18-202-tech-warriors/Gameofwarriors/jainsupriya_SprintJournal.md

 1) Continue implementation of observer pattern.
 2) Continue implementation of scores/ levels and coins collected.

-What blockers do I have: -NA
+What blockers do I have: - NA

 -x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x